Arapahoe DUI FAQ

 ARAPAHOE PRETRIAL PROCEDURES

 First, second and third DUI and DWAI cases are handled by the County Court.
-Felony DUI cases are heard in Arapahoe District Court.
+Felony DUI cases are done in Arapahoe District Court.
 The Arapahoe County Courts handle only the criminal portion of a DUI case, i.e., charges for which the defendant can be fined, jailed or placed on criminal probation.
 DUI license revocations are handled by the Colorado Department of Revenue, DMV.
 Most good Arapahoe County DWI lawyers will handle both the criminal and DMV driver's license parts of the case together.

 If the defendant is placed on summons (i.e., arrested and released), their first court appearance will usually be on the date written on the ticket given to them by the police.
 If the defendant was arrested and had to post bond, he/she may have to appear earlier than the summons date for a "bond return" appearance.